What are Overtones in Music?

 In general, overtones and harmonics are considered in connection to sound sources.
 For this reason, both of these concepts are usually mistaken and used interchangeably.

-Overtones are whole-number frequencies where resonance occurs above the fundamental frequency; multiple frequencies come up due to resonance.
-In rare circumstances, resonance may occur exclusively at harmonics, or only at specified values or all values – this is referred to as a harmonic progression effect.
+Overtones are whole-number frequencies where resonance occurs above the fundamental frequency.
+Multiple frequencies come up due to resonance.
+In rare circumstances, resonance may occur only at harmonics or only at specified values or all values.
+This is referred to as a harmonic progression effect.

 Resonance occurs just after systems are subjected to external vibrations that match their inherent frequency.
 No matter overtones or harmonics, they both are resonances in the end.

-To clarify the difference, “overtones” refer to any standing wave at a higher frequency, while “harmonics” refer to circumstances in which the overtone frequencies arise.
+To clarify the difference, “overtones” refer to any standing wave at a higher frequency.
+And “harmonics” refer to circumstances in which the overtone frequencies arise.

 Drum heads and other rectangular or circular membranes, such as a guitar fretboard, are good examples of what you get.
-So, utilizing this, some of the sounds on a rectangular membrane, like overtones, also have harmonics, but not all of them do.
+Knowing this, some of the sounds on a rectangular membrane also have harmonics, but not all of them do.

 The wavelength, Frequency, and Wave Speed

 Before going on to harmonics and overtones, it is vital to understand the principles of a wave.
-Further, waves are disturbances in a medium that propagate from one area to another through oscillating points inside the medium, to be more precise.
+Waves are disturbances in a medium that propagate from one area to another through oscillating points inside the medium.
 Besides sound, there are waves on a string, even in the sea, as other examples to give.

 The wavelength description is the distance between its highest and lowest points.